adolfintel/TDF/README.md

         }
     ```

-Note: the `TDF_STEAM_RUNTIME` variable can only be set in `vars.conf`, since it's applied before TDF is started.
+Note: the `TDF_STEAM_RUNTIME` and `TDF_UI_LANGUAGE` variables can only be set in `vars.conf`, since they're applied before TDF is started, all other variables can be changed at any moment.

 By default, when the list of games is displayed, they are shown in alphabetical order.
 If you want them to appear in a specific order, create a file called `_list.txt` in the `confs` folder, with the list of the configuration files in the order in which you want them to appear (filenames only, no extension).